strategic-learner/ConfigManger/Company.DIV.ConfigMgr/Company.DIV.ConfigMgr.Domain/Business/UseCase/_Readme_UseCase.txt

 ﻿

-These DAO objects are used as ViewModels in .Web MVC project
+These DAO objects labeled "UseCase" are the aggregates used as ViewModels in MVC

 Going with these definitions: